Interviews

 Here’s how to write the perfect email to follow up after the interview:

-• Write a concise subject line
+• Write a concise subject line with the role and purpose.

-1. Write a Concise Subject Line
+1. Write a concise subject line

 Here are a few examples: